Sandahl Bergman: Stage career

-In her twenties, she moved to New York City and appeared in several Broadway shows, noticed by choreographer Bob Fosse, who cast her as a replacement dancer in Pippin.
-She had a secondary lead in the stage version of the film Gigi in 1973, and later appeared in Mack & Mabel, and as Judy in the renowned "new New York cast" of A Chorus Line (when many of the original actors left the show in 1977).
-She was cast again by Fosse in his critically acclaimed dance concert/musical Dancin' (1978), with many of the top dancers on Broadway at the time.
+She later moved to New York City and appeared in several Broadway productions.
+Choreographer Bob Fosse noticed her and cast her as a replacement dancer in Pippin.
+She had a secondary lead in the stage version of the film Gigi in 1973, and later appeared in Mack & Mabel, and as Judy in the "new New York cast" of A Chorus Line when many of the original actors left the show in 1977.

+Fosse cast Bergman again in his critically acclaimed dance concert/musical Dancin' (1978), which featured many of the leading dancers on Broadway at the time.